 Pyongyang blows up a cooling tower to show commitment to disarmament.

-The third and final phase calls for the North permanently to dismantle atomic plants and hand over all nuclear material and weaponry in exchange for diplomatic ties with the US and Japan and a formal peace pact.
+The next and final phase of the agreement with North Korea calls for Pyonyang to hand over all nuclear material and weaponry in exchange for diplomatic ties with the US and Japan, and a formal peace pact.